128technology/docs/docs/config_wan_assurance.md

 - Click on **Copy to Clipboard**.

-- Return to the **SSR Conductor** and login to the PCLI as an admin.
+- Return to the **SSR Conductor GUI** and login to the PCLI as an admin.

 - Paste the registration code into the PCLI.